informatter/Parasite/README.md

 It creates a digital global urban pattern who’s DNA varies depending on each cities activity and information density clusters.

-Parasite is a plugin for Grasshopper developed with Dr. Roland Hudson.
+Parasite is a plugin for Grasshopper written in C#.
 Parasite retrieves social data from Forsquare, it’s a tool that aims to swim into the digital behavior of cities around the globe.

 The maximum number of queries that can be done is 5,000 results per hour

+**Disclaimer**: The code was written a few years ago, and I am not sure if it will compile properly.
+Probably the Forsquare API has changed, I can update this repo id necessary.